RevoU-FSSE-4/milestone-1-abigailchartono/README.md

 ### V2 - 5 March 2024 - Added pages for each card destination on the Tours section.
 When "Find out more" is clicked, you will be lead to a different page for each card.

+### V3 re-arranging folder configuration for netlify deployment.
+Site is deployed on Netlify.

 ## A little description about PassePort

 PassePort is an online travel agency that provides the best experience for travellers all around the world.
 The goal is to be the best online travel agency across the globe.